 12. FUTURITY PLATE, MATURITY PLATE AND MAIDEN CAMPDRAFT SERIES PLATE CRITERIA FOR ENTRY

-- 12.1.
-The Awards are open to Riders who have not placed in the top five of the overall results of the event in any previous competition. - 12.2.
-Once a rider has won a Plate they become ineligible to nominate for that Plate prize again.
+12.1.
+Once a rider has won a Plate, or an event associated with the Plate Awards, they become ineligible to nominate for that Plate prize again.

 13. MEASURING OF HORSES